 Every state in America has made it illegal to operate a boat while under the influence.

-It’s important to understand what DUI, OWI and mean because these offenses have real consequences.
+It’s important to understand difference between DUI and OWI because these offenses have real consequences.
 Not just for you, but for other drivers (or boaters).
 Find your state’s drunk driving offender laws now.

 If you are required to install an ignition interlock device (IID), you can download and complete the IID Program Application Form below to begin the ignition interlock installation process.